ITByteOrg/devops-world/README.md

 ---
 ## Next Step

 After setting up the repositories and scaffolding the application, I focused on establishing a strong CI/CD framework.
-Although the order suited this exploratory build, I’d reverse it in a production context—starting with a robust CI/CD pipeline.
-Laying that foundation early promotes good engineering hygiene—enforcing automated scans, pull request gates, and approval workflows before anything lands in main.
+Although the order suited this exploratory build, I’d reverse it in a production context by starting with a robust CI/CD pipeline.
+Laying that foundation early promotes good engineering hygiene by enforcing automated scans, pull request gates, and approval workflows before anything lands in main.
 As I continue to build out the project, I will likely reorder these pages, but for now, the journey continues.
 My next stop in the journey was devops-infra for the Terraform setup.

 ---
 ## License